-1. The Assessment practicum, supervised by Dr. Zinbarg and Dr. Mittal, offers clinical psychology graduate students training in semi-structured diagnostic interviewing and psychological testing.
+- 1. The Assessment practicum, supervised by Dr. Zinbarg and Dr. Mittal, offers clinical psychology graduate students training in semi-structured diagnostic interviewing and psychological testing.
 The assessment team (supervised by Dr. Zinbarg) involves training on diagnosis and assessment with populations of clinical research participants and of outpatients seeking therapy for a variety of issues including anxiety, depression, and marital distress.
-This training consists of learning how to (a) administer the Structured Clinical Interview for DSM-V (SCID) and (b) interpret a battery of standardized self-report questionnaires for the assessment of anxiety, depression, and cognitive functioning.

-- 2. The Anxiety and Panic Treatment Practicum, begun by Professor Zinbarg, with directorship and clinical supervision currently provided by Dr. Sutton, offers clinical psychology graduate students training in cognitive-behavior therapy for the various anxiety disorders.
-The students are also required to conduct a single case experimental design with every case they treat to evaluate their outcomes.
-At a minimum, the student conducts an A-B design with each treatment case and some students elect to conduct multiple baseline designs with some of their cases.
-Students are thus introduced to a range of opportunities for applied research.
+This training consists of learning how to (a) administer the Structured Clinical Interview for DSM-V (SCID) and (b) interpret a battery of standardized self-report questionnaires for the assessment of anxiety, depression, and cognitive functioning. - 2.
+The Anxiety and Panic Treatment Practicum, begun by Professors Zinbarg and Mineka, with directorship and clinical supervision currently provided by Dr. Sutton, offers clinical psychology graduate students training in cognitive-behavior therapy for the various anxiety disorders.
+The practicum begins with a didactic portion about CBT and work toward taking on therapy cases.
+Students are introduced to a range of opportunities for applied research.
 They continue to see an emphasis on the theme of integration of clinical psychology and research methodology in this practicum. - 3.
 The Integrative Systemic Therapy Practicum, supervised by Dr. Lebow, offers clinical psychology graduate students training in systemic therapy with individuals, couples, and families.
 Dr. Lebow prefers that students take the anxiety and panic treatment practicum prior to his practicum, but this is not a requirement. - 4.
 The Depression Treatment Practicum, supervised by Dr. Sutton, offers clinical psychology graduate students training in cognitive-behavior therapy for depression.
-Just as with the Anxiety and Panic Treatment Program (which is a prerequisite for this practicum), students in this practicum collect data on a session-by-session basis with each of their patients who consent to participate in applied research.
-Just as with the Integrative Systemic Therapy practicum, students in the Depression Treatment practicum collect data on a session-by-session basis with each of their patients who consent to participate in the Psychotherapy Change Project.
 A requirement of enrolling in the depression treatment practicum is that students must first successfully complete the anxiety and panic treatment practicum. - 5.
-The Dialectical Behavior Therapy Practicum, supervised by Dr. Michael Maslar, offers training on: (1) the theoretical and philosophical underpinnings of treatment, including dialectical philosophy, radical behaviorism, and mindfulness and zen practice, (2) structuring DBT treatment as a whole, as well as structuring individual, group, phone consultation, and clinical consultation sessions, and (3) strategies and tactics for effectively treating complex, multi-problem, difficult-to-treat populations.
-Dr. Maslar requires that students have taken at least one of the other treatment practica prior to his practicum. - 6.
-The Child CBT Practicum, supervised by Dr. Ben Rosen, offers training on Anxiety/Panic, Mood Disorders, and Adjustment Disorders in childhood and adolescence via developmentally appropriate CBT (Cognitive Behavior Therapy).
+The Dialectical Behavior Therapy Practicum, supervised by Dr. Michael Maslar and Dr. Mark Driscoll, offers training on: (1) the theoretical and philosophical underpinnings of treatment, including dialectical philosophy, radical behaviorism, and mindfulness and Zen practice, (2) structuring DBT treatment as a whole, as well as structuring individual, group, phone consultation, and clinical consultation sessions, and (3) strategies and tactics for effectively treating complex, multi-problem, difficult-to-treat populations.
+Drs.
+Maslar and Driscoll require that students have taken at least one of the other treatment practica prior to this practicum.

+6. The Child CBT Practicum, supervised by Dr. Ben Rosen, offers training on anxiety/panic, mood disorders, and adjustment disorders in childhood and adolescence via developmentally appropriate CBT (Cognitive Behavior Therapy).
 Dr. Rosen's rotation includes a regular didactic component, group supervision, and individual youth cases with varying levels of complexity, from single-diagnosis to multiple diagnosis clients.